-- ¡ Generally, we target total direct compensation (salary, annual bonus and long-term incentives) within a competitive range of market median. - ; Sustained performance may be recognized in individual pay components, and pay will vary above or below target based primarily on enterprise and, to a lesser degree, individual performance outcomes. - ¡ Annual incentive plan was redesigned for 2014, to provide greater emphasis on formulaic enterprise results and decreased weighting on individual results. - Long-term incentives are delivered using different types of awards to balance absolute and relative performance, over varying time horizons, and retention considerations.
+- Generally, we target total direct compensation (salary, annual incentive and long-term incentives) within a competitive range of market median. - Sustained performance may be recognized in individual pay components, and pay will vary above or below target based primarily on enterprise and, to a lesser degree, individual performance outcomes. - Annual incentive plan provides greater emphasis on formulaic enterprise results and decreased weighting on individual results. - Long-term incentives are delivered using different types of awards to balance both absolute stock price performance and stock price performance relative to peers, over varying time horizons, and retention considerations. - Mix of long-term awards is heavily performance-contingent (80% to 100%), based on grant date target value.